Easter School at Grittleton House

 Numbers are limited on this residential course, so we hope to have an intimate week with lots of individual attention.
 There’s a wide choice of projects on offer, of which you choose one each day.
 Then there are the usual disarming mix of early- and late-evening activities to enthral you.
 On the Wednesday, we take a day trip to a mystery location...

-Here are the course options for you to chose from - you'll need a first and second choice for each day.
-Or download the PDF brochure.
+Here are the course options for you to choose from - you'll need a first and second choice for each day.

 Improv Games (Monday)